natmasslove/aws_howto/mwaa_connections_and_vars/README.md

 ### 3. Create Managed Airflow cluster and its IAM Role

-Notes:
-- Airflow cluster requires security_group_id and private subnets ids as parameters.
-If you've created VPC using a template in step 1 - first commands of a script will pick the values automatically.
-Otherwise, replace cloudformation deploy command parameters with your values.
+*Notes: Airflow cluster requires security_group_id and private subnets ids as parameters.
+If you've created VPC using a template in step 1 - first commands in the script will automatically fetch the values.
+Otherwise, replace the parameters in the cloudformation deploy command with your own values.*

 ```bash
   export project_name="mwaa-secrets-demo"